KaranGautam0/RGB-Color-Generator/README.md

 This RGB Color Picker is a simple tool that allows users to select colors using sliders for red, green, and blue components.

-## Description

-The RGB Color Picker provides a user-friendly interface with sliders for adjusting the red, green, and blue values individually.
-As users adjust the sliders, the color box and RGB values are updated in real-time to reflect the selected color.

 ## DEMO LIVE

 [***Click here***](https://karangautam0.github.io/RGB-Color-Generator/) to visit the website.